QuantEcon/lecture-python-intro/lectures/ar1_processes.md

 For example, if a dynamic model predicts that inflation always converges to some kind of steady state, then the model gives a sharp prediction.

-(The prediction might be wrong, but even this is helpful, because we can judge
+(The prediction might be wrong, but even this is helpful, because we can judge the quality of the model.)

-Notice that, in the figure above, the sequence $\{ \psi_t \}$ seems to be converging to a limiting distribution.
+Notice that, in the figure above, the sequence $\{ \psi_t \}$ seems to be converging to a limiting distribution, suggesting some kind of stability.

 This is even clearer if we project forward further into the future: